Healthcare Coordinator Career

-Before you can assume a rewarding career as a health care coordinator, you’ll need to receive the necessary education.
-Typically, this means you will need to complete a healthcare degree, where you’ll learn how to thrive while providing care in a patient-first setting.
+Before you can embark on a rewarding career as a healthcare coordinator, you’ll need to receive the necessary education.
+Typically, this means you must complete a healthcare degree, where you’ll learn how to thrive while providing care in a patient-first setting.

 Students have options when obtaining a degree in healthcare.
-You can choose to obtain a bachelor’s degree in health services coordination, where you’ll learn how to improve the safety of any healthcare system.
-You’ll also learn the specifics of care coordination, and how to identify potential social health determinants that could affect a patient’s treatment.
+You can choose to obtain a bachelor’s degree in health and human services, where you’ll learn how to improve the safety of any healthcare system.
+You’ll also learn the specifics of care coordination and how to identify potential social health determinants that could affect a patient’s treatment.

-As you work toward obtaining this degree, you will learn about the healthcare regulations that keep the industry safe and productive.
+As you work toward obtaining this degree, you'll learn about the healthcare regulations that keep the industry safe and productive.
 Among other principles, you’ll also learn about the value of healthcare data systems, technology, and healthcare coding.

 Sample careers and jobs this degree will prepare you for: